Repeat recipients become easier to recognize.

 The live workflow pieces behind the final check: trusted address memory, secure copy evidence, and full transfer review.

-Transfer Check shows a final review before crypto-address pastes: copied-address match, Telegram Web source evidence when available, threat signals, field context, and the full address.
+Transfer Check shows a final review before crypto-address pastes: copied-address match, Telegram Web source evidence when available, warning signals, route context, what was not checked, and the full address.

-v1.1.7 adds address-only source matching for Telegram Web and local TRON validation/comparison for TRC-20 transfer flows.
+v1.1.8 keeps Telegram Web source matching address-only, keeps paste-time TRON checks local-first, and adds TRON history review for USDT/USDC transfer flows.
 No chat text, sender, group, or message IDs are stored.

 Three browser permissions.
 Local-first data.
 No advertising telemetry.
 The Chrome extension source is public and auditable, with a fingerprint you can verify yourself.